groupe-carvi/daic-rs/README.md

 - The first build can take a while because DepthAI-Core is fetched/built and dependencies are prepared.
 - Build artifacts for native code live under `depthai-sys/builds/`.

+### Building documentation (docs.rs)

+docs.rs builds are time-limited and often network-restricted.
+Building DepthAI-Core from source (or downloading large native artifacts) can time out.

+To make documentation builds reliable, this repo provides a `no-native` feature (propagated to `depthai-sys`) that:

+- still runs `autocxx` to generate the Rust FFI API (and compiles the autocxx C++ glue),
+- but **does not** download/build/link DepthAI-Core, and **does not** compile the custom C++ wrapper.

+This mode is **for docs only** and is not runnable.

+To build docs locally like docs.rs:

+- `cargo doc --no-default-features --features no-native`

 ## Run examples